 Read reviews of the issuing bank’s mobile app as this is how you interact nearly all the time.
 Specifically I searched for ones that made travel notifications easy and reward redemption painless.

 There are many really excellent sites (such as PointsGuy and NerdWAllet) that analyze the pros and cons of cards for different types of users.
-While searching for the perfect credit card I steered clear of those tied to brands (airline rewards cards, hotel chain rewards) because as discussed on frequent flyer it is really difficult to be brand loyal when traveling everywhere.
+While searching for the perfect credit card I steered clear of those tied to brands (airline rewards cards, hotel chain rewards – see below for recent forays in to these) because as discussed on frequent flyer it is really difficult to be brand loyal when traveling everywhere.

 This Card is the absolute best card for full time travel.